 - Piranha Club has a male example with the protagonist Ernie Floyd trying a bit too hard to convince his girlfriend's father that he doesn't pose a threat to the old man's daughter.

-- A Tree Grows In Brooklyn is pretty heavy on the "women treat each other worse than men treat women" idea, with the obvious example being the neighborhood women who harass and eventually stone a girl who has a baby out of wedlock.
+- A Tree Grows in Brooklyn is pretty heavy on the "women treat each other worse than men treat women" idea, with the obvious example being the neighborhood women who harass and eventually stone a girl who has a baby out of wedlock.
 The narration explains how miserable these women's marriages are.

-- Caitlin Todd was somewhat prudish towards him, despite a wild past, but Ziva David averts this trope on a regular basis.
-She's not a prude to him, she's just not sailing on that particular ship, so far as I know.
+- NCIS: Both Ziva and Kate can be prudish toward Tony (not that it's all that hard to be prudish toward Tony).
+Caitlin Todd is also somewhat prudish towards him, despite a wild past.
+However, Ziva David averts this trope on a regular basis.
+She's not a prude to him, she's just not sailing on that particular ship, apparently.

 - In Sabrina Online, Zig-Zag sometimes (jokingly, one should hope) calls Sabrina a prude because she refuses to become a porn star and because she can sometimes get embarrassed.

 - Sticky Dilly Buns: Ruby takes this role, moderated by her youth, nervousness, and Broken Bird status (as she's rather stuck playing The Ingenue in a Sex Comedy).
 She's really just a mild case, only habitually applying her prudishness to herself and her sister Amber, with whom she has a lot of messy issues (you try being with classmates who know your older sister is a porn star...).
 Despite an early heteronormative outburst inside her head, she ends up advising Camp Gay Dillon on his love life without judging him for having sex with multiple men (worth noting she later discovers she's a Yaoi Fangirl).
 She might merely be classed as The Comically Serious.